maiaiia/uni-lecture-notes/Sem II/OS/Barriers.md

 Date: April 17th, 2025
 ___

-Analogy: Like the bus at the airport, it waits for all travellers to get in
+Analogy: Like the bus at the airport, it waits for all travellers to get in.

 >[!example]
 >Add all the numbers in an array as if in a binary tree